nat-davydova/smoothScrollTo-concept/README.md

 ```
 [Untitled_ Apr 13, 2023 2_27 PM.webm](https://user-images.githubusercontent.com/52240221/231745174-a0ac1350-356c-4d52-aa19-6b69faee527a.webm)

-### Get Y-coordinate of target element
+### Get the scroll end position

 We know the starting point of scrolling, and we need one more point - the Y-coordinate of where to scroll.
-It's a bit more tricky: we have no methods to directly grab the absolute coordinate of the top-left corner of the target element.
-However, it's still possible, but we need two steps to obtain it.
+It's a bit more tricky: we have no methods to directly grab the absolute document coordinate of the top-left corner of the target element.
+However, it's still possible, but we need two steps to obtain it:

+* get the target element Y-coordinate relative to viewport
+* calculate document absolute Y-coordinate for the target element

 #### Get the target element Y-coordinate relative to viewport